boaconsulta/test-qa-automation/README.md

 [boaconsulta.recruiterbox.com](https://boaconsulta.recruiterbox.com)

 ### Test for Automation QA at BoaConsulta.com
-This test is for we know your skills in automated tests.
+This test is for we know your skills in automated testing.

 ### Guidelines
 First, make a fork and clone the project in your computer and create a new branch with your-name.